Laser Removal of Skin Fibromas

 • Ensure you are well-hydrated and have eaten.
 Avoid alcohol, hangovers, and working a night shift before treatment.

 • If suitable, you may take paracetamol an hour before treatment for discomfort.
-Avoid aspirin, ibuprofen, and NSAIDs as these can increase bleeding.
+Avoid aspirin, ibuprofen, and NSAIDs.

 First 48 hours